-Redfish is also known as red drum or channel bass.
-It's a non-oily fish with a sweet, rather mild flavor and large flakes.
+The Acadian redfish is a rockfish that is sometimes marketed as "ocean perch" or "red drum."
+It is a non-oily fish with a sweet, somewhat mild flavor and large flakes.

 Chef Paul Prudhomme made the fish very popular in the early 1980s with his recipe for Cajun-style blackened redfish.
 He first used the term "blackened" to describe a dish of redfish in his cookbook, Chef Paul Prudhomme's Louisiana Kitchen.
-The red drum was designated a protected game fish in October 2007, so they are not commercially harvested in U.S. federal waters or most state waters.
-Farm-raised redfish are available, and recreational fishing is allowed in most states, with limits.
+The popularity of the dish led to the overfishing of redfish in the Gulf of Mexico.
+The Acadian redfish, from the Northwest Atlantic, is considered a sustainable fish and should not be confused with the redfish (red drum) from the Gulf of Mexico, which were designated a protected game fish in October 2007.
+Choose Acadian redfish or farmed redfish or red drum.

 - 1 teaspoon ground sweet paprika

-- 2 tablespoons fresh lemon juice, about 1 small lemon
+- 2 tablespoons lemon juice (about 1 small to medium lemon)

-- In a cup or small bowl combine remaining ingredients.
-Pour the mixture over the redfish fillets.
+In a cup or small bowl combine the 1/4 cup of melted butter with the salt, pepper, paprika, lemon juice, and minced onion.
+Pour the butter and seasoning mixture over the redfish fillets.

-- Bake in the preheated oven for 20 to 25 minutes.
-The fish should be cooked to an internal temperature of at least 145° F (63° C).
-It should flake easily with a fork when done.
+Bake in the preheated oven for about 20 minutes, or until it reaches an internal temperature of at least 145 F (63 C).
+The fish should flake easily with a fork when done.

 Serve the redfish with lemon wedges and remoulade sauce, if desired.